 Main Street Fellows

 The NC Main Street & Rural Planning Center is a Main Street America™ Coordinating Program and works to stimulate economic development within the context of historic preservation, using a comprehensive approach to downtown revitalization.
 Main Street America is a program of the nonprofit National Main Street Center, a subsidiary of the national trust for Historic Preservation.
-This movement that advocates a comprehensive approach to downtown revitalization based on Economic Vitality, Quality Design, Effect Promotion, and Sustainable Organization.
+This movement advocates a comprehensive approach to downtown revitalization based on Economic Vitality, Quality Design, Effect Promotion, and Sustainable Organization.